giellalt/lang-rmy/rmy.md

-Nouns
-Nouns in the Vlax Romani language are things.

-Numerals
-Numerals in the Vlax Romani language are numbers.

-Verbs
+Verb inflection
-Verbs in the Vlax Romani language are actions.
+The Vlax Romani language verbs inflect in persons.

-Prefixes
-Prefixes in the Vlax Romani language are bound to beginning of other words.

-Adjectives
+Proper noun inflection
+The Vlax Romani language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

+Adjective inflection
-Adjectives in the Vlax Romani language describe things.
+The Vlax Romani language adjectives compare.

-Pronouns
+Noun inflection
-Pronouns in the Vlax Romani language are references to things.
+The Vlax Romani language nouns inflect in cases.

+# Symbol affixes

 =================================== !